subucodes/vscode-ext-timeforge/README.md

 # TimeForge

-A Minimalistic timer in the status bar that auto tracks your time spent on workspaces.
+A Minimalistic timer in the status bar that tracks your time spent on workspaces.

 ## Features